-I’ve mentioned above that the level of training plays an important role in storing ammo.
+I’ve mentioned above that the level of training plays an essential role in storing ammo.
 In fact, you need to spend some time training with your weapon of choice if you don’t want to waste ammunition.
-It is a no brainer that an accurate shooter will exhaust less ammo.
+It is a no-brainer that an accurate shooter will exhaust less ammo.
 Therefore, if you know how to shoot, you will not need 10,000 rounds to hit your targets.

 The downside of training on a regular basis is that you will exhaust a lot of rounds to get to the point when you no longer miss your target after emptying your clip or magazine.
 Even more, an experienced shooter knows that a certain quantity of ammo is required to keep those skills polished.
 The bottom line here is that you should stockpile enough ammo to feed your training sessions without running too low on your SHTF reserve.

 Related reading: 5 Guns Every Prepper Should Own